jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_User_Guide/cli/cli-service-module.md

     feature:install cli-topology cli-southbound-all-units odl-restconf

-This installs the CLI topology, a baseline translation unit and an IOS essential unit.
+This installs the CLI topology and all supported CLI translation units for various platforms e.g. IOS and IOS-XR.

 ### Logs